 So Far No Established Rules and Criteria for Peer Review

 There is no formal training or certification for peer review.
-Journals offer no mentorships or apprenticeships, and since the position of peer reviewer is typically unpaid anyway, the role of intern would be somewhat redundant.
+Journals offer no mentorships or apprenticeships, and since the position of a peer reviewer is typically unpaid anyway, the role of the intern would be somewhat redundant.
 There is no national association, trade publication, or code of ethics.
 What we have are dedicated professionals who take time away from their own work to critique the works of their peers in isolation, and if the topic of the research is particularly esoteric, those peers may be their research rivals.

 The reward for such work can be somewhat mixed—prestige-by-association from working with a highly ranked journal but also harsh criticism from frustrated authors who experience the process as sclerotic and non-communicative.